 Next, an overhead shot of a Baltimore suburb.
 It is a lovely, quaint, little neighborhood.
 Nothing could possibly be wrong in a place like this.
 Speaking of “little,” we get the first glimpse of our heroine, Francine Fishpaw.
 She is standing in front of a mirror attempting to make herself … pretty.
-A, for lack of a better term, bath of perfume tops it off, before one last spray wafts towards the floor to cover up those her stinky, smelly feet (Odorama cards becoming more threatening by the second).
+A dousing of perfume tops it off, before one final spray wafts towards the floor to cover up her stinky, smelly feet (Odorama cards becoming more threatening by the second).

 Francine slithers over the plush wall-to-wall carpet and pulls something from under the bed.
 It’s a scale.
 She promptly gets on and tips it to the tune of 313 pounds.
 Oh, the horror!
 The horror!
 Oh, Francine!

 She tries to shake it off by quickly kicking the damn thing back under the bed but the cries of an angry mob grab her by the, ahem, balls.
 She rushes to the window.
 They are marching in Francine’s front yard, carrying signs like, “SMUT NEIGHBORS GET OUT!!” and “WE HATE FILTH!”